 AmeriCorps will make awards following the selection announcement.
-AmeriCorps anticipates announcing the results of this funding opportunity in April 2023 to State Commissions, contingent on the availability of congressional appropriations.
-Applicants will then be notified by OCS as to funding decisions.
+AmeriCorps anticipates announcing the results of this funding opportunity in late April 2024 to State Commissions, contingent on the availability of congressional appropriations.
+Applicants will then be notified by GOCS as to funding decisions.
 This notification is not an authorization to begin grant activities.
-A formal Notice of Grant Award will be produced and the state contracting process is then initiated.
+A formal Notice of Grant Award will be produced and the state subaward contracting process will be initiated.